 Solang Valley: Though Solang Valley is popular for adventure activities like paragliding, quad-biking and zip-lining, its real charm, at least in my view, is camping on your own.

-Located around 14 km further north of Manali (towards Leh), Solang Valley offers easy flat spaces and a number of restaurants at your disposal.
+Located around 14 km further north of Manali (towards Leh), Solang Valley offers easy flat spaces and some restaurants at your disposal.
 Just bring your own tent, and a few night lamps and enjoy the mountains at a bargain.

 To find an ideal camping space, if you’re confused, ask anyone about the zip-lining site in Solang Valley (there’s only one spot!) and you will find plenty of flat spaces around it.
 Right next to the ziplining, you can spot an old Shiva temple, guarded by a few feet high wall.
 You can also camp on the premises of Shiva temple for some assurance.